-Relationships can be a fertile ground for our development and transformation.
-Those who are closest to us, the ones we feel safe and loved with, can create the ideal conditions that allow for new growth.
+Those who are closest to us, the ones we feel safe and loved with, can create the ideal conditions that allow for new growth and transformation.

 On good days we might look at our partners and say thank you for helping me grow.
-The days when our partner is angry, unreasonable or distant: that’s our challenge and is when we may want to run away.
+The days when our partner is angry, unreasonable or distant: that’s our challenge.
 Perhaps it makes us touch into something WE don’t want to feel and maybe we blame our partner for how we now feel.

 Out or In